BACK

 Entry

-- Unconditional Notice to Quit: Immediate, via forcible entry and detainer action.
-According to Oklahoma eviction laws, this notice applies if there is a noncompliance by the tenant that threatens imminent and irremediable harm to the premises or another person, and if the tenant does not promptly remedy the noncompliance (OS § 41-132(C)).
+• Unconditional Notice to Quit: Immediate.
+According to Oklahoma eviction laws, this notice applies if there is a noncompliance by the tenant that threatens imminent and irremediable harm to the premises or another person and the tenant has not promptly remedied the noncompliance (OS § 41-132(C)).

 Other Laws and Facts About Oklahoma